yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + If the release policy is "Delete", the sidecar gRPC calls the provisoner's _Delete_ interface, and upon successful completion, sets the `Bucket`'s `conditions[x].Reason to "Deleted"
 + If the release policy is "Retain" then the `Bucket` remains "Released" and it can potentially be reused.
 + When the COSI controller sees the `Bucket`'s `conditions[x].Reason is "Deleted", it deletes all the finalizers and the real deletions occur.

+###  Setting Access Permissions
+#### Dynamic Provisioning
+Incoming BucketAccessRequest either contains a ServiceAccountName where cloud provider supports identity integration or a accessSecretName.
+In both cases, the incoming BAR representing a request for a user to access the `Bucket`.
+When requesting access to a bucket, workloads will go through the following  scenarios described here:
++  New User and New/Existing Bucket: In this scenario, we do not have user account in the backend storage system as well as no access for this user to the `Bucket`.
+	+ Create user account in the backend storage system
+	+ add the access privileges for the user to the `Bucket`
+	+ return the credentials to the workload owning the BAR
++  Existing User and New Bucket: In this scenario, we have the user account already created and exists in the backend storage system but the account is not associated to the `Bucket`.
+	+ add the access privileges to the `Bucket`
+	+ return the credentials to the workload owning the BAR
++  Existing User and Existing Bucket: In this scenario, we have a user account that has privileges defined on the `Bucket`.
+The existing privileges that the user have may conflict with the privileges user requesting.
+	+ FAIL, if existing privileges are different from the requested privileges
+	+ if the existing privileges match the requested privileges, return the credentials to the workload owning the BAR
++ A Service Account specified and cloud platform identity integration maps Kubernetes ServiceAccounts to the account in the backend system.
+No need to create credentials here.

+Upon success, BucketAccess Object is created with one of the fields `serviceAccountName` or `accessSecretName` is populated for workloads to use the bucket.

+#### Static Provisioning
+Driverless Mode allows the existing workloads to migrate to make use of COSI without the need for Vendors to create drivers.
+Incoming BucketAccessRequest comes with a pre-populated BucketObject that contains the necessary credentials.
+The following steps show the details of the workflow:
++ User creates BucketObject
++ User creates BucketAccess that points to BucketObject
++ BucketAccess will contain necessary credential referenced through Secrets/ConfigMaps.
++ User creates BucketAccessRequest that references existing BucketObject and BucketAccess.
++ COSI detects the existence of the credentials and marks BucketAccess with appropriate status for workloads to consume.

 ---